 - Possess a valid driver’s license and vehicle insurance with minimum Hawaii liability coverage.

-- HAZWOPER and ICS training and certifications (desired for Advanced Volunteers).
+- HAZWOPER and ICS training and certifications required within 1st six months of program participation.

-- First aid, CPR, AED and lifeguard certification (desired for Advanced Volunteers).
+- First aid, CPR, AED and lifeguard certifications desired within 1st six months of program participation.

-- Open ocean small boat operations (desired for Advanced Volunteers).
+- Open ocean small boat operations experience (desired).

 Volunteer activity requirements: